voxpupuli/puppet-cassandra/README.md

 template will cease and testing against this template will cease.
 Testing against the template for versions of Cassandra >= 2.X will continue.

-When creating key spaces, the settings will only be used to create a new key space if it does not currently exist.
-If a change is made to the Puppet manifest but the key space already exits, this change will not be reflected.
+When creating key spaces, indexes, cql_types and users the settings will only be used to create a new resource if it does not currently exist.
+If a change is made to the Puppet manifest but the resource already exits, this change will not be reflected.

 ## Contributers